 Hummus is fundamentally made from simple ingredients.
 Most often these are cooked (canned) chickpeas, tahini (toasted ground sesame seed kernels), garlic, a little lemon juice and a little oil.
 But there are many variations and hummus is as flexible as your tastebuds are interested.

 The humble hummus recipe might include all manner of veg, which will not only vary the flavour, but will offer a rainbow of colour options too.
-Some hummus will have herbs added (like my Spinach and Parsley Houmous), whilst others (like this one) are spiced.
+Some hummus will have herbs added, whilst others (like this one) are spiced.
 Nuts can be added to change the flavour notes and different oils can also bring subtle enhancements to tantalise the palate.
 In another of my Home-Made Houmous recipes, I use walnut oil.
 The options are endless…

 But whatever else you add, always make sure that your garlic is fresh, your lemon juice comes from the fruit and not from a bottle and your oil is pure… the best quality you can find.
 Chickpeas and tahini are canned and jarred!